Postgraduate study

 Postgraduate study at the Edinburgh Futures Institute

-As an EFI student, you will develop creative, critical and data-informed thinking that cuts across traditional disciplinary boundaries.
-You will have the space to think deeply about questions linked to your own passions and professional goals, and will develop a project based on an issue that you care about.
+As a Futures Institute student, you should be proactive and motivated.
+You will be supported to develop creative, critical, and data-informed thinking that cuts across traditional disciplinary boundaries.
+You will have the space to think deeply about questions linked to your own passions and professional goals and will develop a project based on an issue that you care about.

 • core data skills